YesImJD/subnautica/QMods/DeathRun/ReadMe.txt

-﻿DEATH RUN - 2.2.2 - by Cattlesquat "standing on the shoulders of giants"
+﻿DEATH RUN - 3.0.2 - by Cattlesquat "standing on the shoulders of giants"

 Turns Subnautica into a "roguelike" where everything is harder and the only real question is how LONG you can survive.

 :: REQUIREMENTS ::
-• QMOD manager
+• BepinEx 5.4.21.0
-• SML Helper v2
+• SML Helper v2.15.0.1

 :: FEATURES ::
 • "Death Timer" and "Cause of Death"